H3licopter/beanstalk/README.md

   *The only BS in programming should be in the filename*

-  ⚠️  <p>This is currently a work in progress compiler.
+  ⚠️<p>This is currently a work in progress compiler.
 It's not reccomended you try and actually use it yet!</p>
-  ⚠️  <p>Core parts of the design are still subject to large changes and iteration as the compiler is developed</p>
+  ⚠️<p>Core parts of the design are still subject to large changes and iteration as the compiler is developed</p>
-  ⚠️  <p>The CLI interface is not yet user friendly or designed for use outside of developing the compiler (yet)</p>
+  ⚠️<p>The CLI interface is not yet user friendly or designed for use outside of developing the compiler (yet)</p>

+  <a href="https://h3licopter.github.io/beanstalk"><h3>The Documentation!<h3></a>

 </div>